Economy of Egypt: Construction sector

-Egypt’s construction industry, valued at USD 55.04 billion in 2025, is projected to reach USD 82.34 billion by 2030, with an annual growth rate of 8.4%.
-Contributing around 14% to GDP, the sector benefits from state-led infrastructure investment and growing foreign interest, particularly from Gulf sovereign funds.
-Real estate remains a key driver, with USD 20 billion invested in Cairo in 2022, largely in housing.
+Egypt's construction industry is valued at $55 billion, as of 2025, and contributes around 14% to GDP.
+The sector benefits from state-led infrastructure investment and growing foreign interest, particularly from Gulf sovereign funds.
+Real estate remains a key driver, with $20 billion invested in Cairo in 2022, largely in housing.
 The introduction of real estate trading on the Egyptian Exchange and the launch of a dedicated real estate fund have further diversified the market.